awsdocs/aws-elemental-medialive-user-guide/doc_source/eml-metrics-input-metrics.md

 The number of RTP packets that are lost in the incoming transmission\. *Lost *means packets that couldn't be recovered by FEC\.

+This metric only applies to RTP input types\.

 Received packets \+ Recovered packets \+ Lost packets = Total expected for the period, if the period and dimensions for the three metrics are set identically for the three metrics\.

 These three RTP packet metrics are useful for monitoring the health of the input transmission\.
 If this metric is non\-zero, the first troubleshooting step is to look at the two [FEC metrics](#eml-metrics-fec-row-received), to determine whether FEC is functioning\.
 If FEC is functioning well, the next step is to investigate problems in the upstream network\.